sefcom/VarBERT/README.md

 The fine-tuned models and their corresponding datasets are named `IDA-O0-Function` and `IDA-O0`, respectively.
 This naming convention indicates that the models and data set are based on functions decompiled from O0 binaries using the IDA decompiler.

+> [!NOTE]
+> Our existing data sets have been generated using IDA Pro 7.6 and Ghidra 10.4.

 ### Installation
 Prerequisites for training model or generating data set